The statistical origins of quantum mechanics: Discussion

 If we accept the ensemble interpretation of quantum mechanics, then the proper starting point for quantization must be a statistical theory.
 The assumption of a Hilbert space for the considered system should be avoided.
 This would mean postulating many essential quantum mechanical properties without any possibility to analyze their origin.
-Our aim is the derivation of Schr{\"o}dinger's equation, from which then, afterwards, the Hilbert space structure can be obtained by means of mathematical analysis, abstraction and generalization.
+Our aim is the derivation of Schr{\"o}dinger's equation, from which then, afterwards, the Hilbert space structure can be obtained by means of mathematical analysis, abstraction and generalization~\cite{messiah:quantum*1}.
 Preferably, Schr{\"o}dinger's equation should be derived from assumptions which can be understood in the framework of general classical (statistical as well as deterministic) and logical concepts.
 This route to quantum mechanics is of course not new.
 Any listing of works~\cite{schrodinger:quantisierung_I,motz:quantization,schiller:quasiclassical,rosen:classical_quantum,frieden:fisher_basis,reginatto:derivation,lee.zhu:principle,hall.reginatto:schroedinger,hall.reginatto:quantum_heisenberg,frieden:sciencefisher,nikolic:classical,syska:fisher,klein:schroedingers} following related ideas must necessarily be incomplete.
 In the present paper an attempt has been undertaken to find a set of assumptions which is on the one hand \emph{complete} and on the other hand as \emph{simple and fundamental} as possible.
-Throughout this work all calculations have been performed for simplicity for a single spatial dimension; however corresponding results will hold without any doubt in three-dimensional space (Galilean space-time) as well.
+Throughout this work all calculations have been performed for simplicity for a single spatial dimension.
+In the meantime, after submission of this paper, the present approach has been generalized to three dimensions, gauge fields, and spin~\cite{klein:gauge_spin}.
+Given that it can be further generalized to a $3N$-dimensional configuration space, this would mean that essentially all of non-relativistic quantum mechanics can be derived in the framework of the present approach (preliminary calculations of the present author indicate that this can indeed be done).
+This aim has not yet been completely achieved but I will sometimes tacitly assume in the following discussion that it can be achieved.

 Our first, and - in a sense - central assumption was the set of relations~(\ref{eq:FIRSTAET}),~(\ref{eq:SECONAET}), which may be characterized as a statistical version of the two fundamental equations of classical mechanics displayed in~(\ref{eq:FSTASECCANEQ}), namely the definition of particle momentum and Newton's equation.
 In writing down these relations the existence of two random variables $x$ and $p$, with possible values from $\mathcal{R}$, has been postulated.
 This means that appropriate experimental devices for measuring position and momentum may be set up.
 The probabilities $\rho(x,t)$ and $w(p,t)$ are observable quantities, to be determined by means of a large number of individual measurements of $x$ and $p$.
 Given such data for $\rho(x,t)$ and $w(p,t)$ the validity of the statistical conditions~(\ref{eq:FIRSTAET}),~(\ref{eq:SECONAET}) may be tested.
 Thus, these relations have a clear operational meaning.
 On the other hand, they do not provide a statistical law of nature, i.e. dynamical equations for the probabilities $\rho(x,t)$ and $w(p,t)$.
 Further constraints are required to define such laws.
 As shown in section~\ref{sec:statisticaltheories} the statistical framework provided by~(\ref{eq:FIRSTAET}),(\ref{eq:SECONAET}) is very general; it contains quantum mechanics and its classical limit as well as an infinite number of other theories.
 Thus, it provides a "`bird's eye view"' on quantum theory.